bva-icx/django-dag/README.md

+from _typeshed import OpenBinaryModeReading

 Django DAG
 ----------

 ..
 Note:

-    This is an unoffical 1.5.0 branch for Python 3 and Django2.2+ compatibility, every thing on this branch except the version number has either been pulle by elapso/django-dag or is an outstanding PR.
+    This is an unoffical 2 branch for Python 3 and Django2.2+ compatibility,

-    (With the exception of the NodeOrdering, which iwll become a PR once we have unittests )
-    Ths version number has been bumped purely to aid the installation tools, and may not have all the features that the upstream 1.5.0 ends up with
+    This version number has been bumped purely to aid the installation tools, and may not have all the features that the upstream 2 ends up with.

+    It is our intention to get as mush of this submitted as PR although there is significant changes and some breaking changes to the version 1 branch

+    This version adds support for:
+    * Node Ordering
+    * Node Sorting
+    * Runtime Optional CTE support

 Django-dag is a small reusable app which implements a Directed Acyclic Graph.